 Welcome to the Ralph T. Coe Foundation for the Arts

 All my life I've relied on this measured process of aesthetic absorption, whether the work is a Renaissance plaquette or a Native American wearing blanket.
-It involves returning and again to the individual work of art.
+It involves returning over and again to the individual work of art.
 I revisit and bear constantly in mind the objects of my own collection, however large or small, to gain new insights.
 They are not trophies but instruments of passion, with the power to unexpectedly reveal mysteries. -Ralph T. Coe, 2003.